Chart Color Schemes

 Bondi Junction features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bondi Junction, as evaluated at the 2016 Census, comprised 5.2% houses and 94.8% other dwellings.
-In comparison, Sydney metropolitan area had 18.3% houses and 81.8% other dwellings.
-Home ownership in Bondi Junction was 25.4%, with mortgaged dwellings at 19.2% and rented dwellings at 55.4%.
-The median monthly mortgage repayment in the area was $3,100, compared to Sydney metro's $3,600.
-The median weekly rent figure was $660, compared to Sydney metro's $670.
-Nationally, Bondi Junction's mortgage repayments were significantly higher than the Australian average of $1,863 as at June 2021, while rents were substantially above the national figure of $375.
+Dwelling structure in Bondi Junction, as per the latest Census, consisted of 5.2% houses and 94.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Bondi Junction was at 25.4%, with the rest being mortgaged (19.2%) or rented (55.4%).
+The median monthly mortgage repayment in Bondi Junction was $3,100, higher than Sydney metro's average of $2,427.
+The median weekly rent figure was $660, compared to Sydney metro's $470.
+Nationally, Bondi Junction's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing